The Dakota Homestead Project

 - Passive learning through informational plaques that will be installed throughout the property to explain the environmental, economical and energy efficient benefits of each feature.

-- All ages community workshops hosted by Seattle Farm School featuring urban homesteading skills such as cooking, food preservation, crafts, gardening, alternative energy, emergency preparedness and more.
+- All ages community workshops hosted by Seattle Farm School and other local organizations featuring urban homesteading skills such as cooking, food preservation, crafts, gardening, alternative energy, emergency preparedness and more.

 - Seed starting and seed saving workshops in conjunction with the King County Seed Lending Library.